 Return on investment

-The potential return on investment (ROI) is a crucial consideration for any investor.
-This includes understanding revenue projections, the payback period and conducting a risk-reward analysis.
+Any investor must consider the potential return on investment (ROI).
+This includes understanding revenue projections, the payback period, and conducting a risk-reward analysis.

 Revenue projections involve estimating the future income of a vertical farming venture.
 This can be based on factors such as the expected yield per square meter, the produce’s price, and the target market’s size.
 These projections should be grounded in solid market research and realistic assumptions.